Academic Procedures and Information

 The College recognizes that successful student performance in college courses is dependent upon regular attendance and participation.
 Therefore, students are expected to attend all classes and to participate in all learning activities.
-Missed class time due to obligations such as religious practice, jury duty, military service, medical issue, or participation in authorized College extracurricular activities will be considered excused absences.
+Missed class time due to obligations such as jury duty, military service, medical issue, or participation in authorized College extracurricular activities will be considered excused absences.
 Students are responsible for contacting their instructors regarding all attendance matters and for completing required course work.
 Documentation may be required for any excused absence.

-Non-attendance can result in loss of financial aid and/or impact other third-party funding sources, as well as failure or removal from the course.
+Non-attendance can result in loss of financial aid and/or impact other third-party funding sources, as well as failure, withdrawal or removal from the course.